 The Phoenix Centre, Newton Dee, Aberdeen

-In the warm, welcoming theatre at the Pheonix Centre, our latest Young Artist Nia Williams and pianist Dina Duisen will present a varied and entertaining cello and piano recital.
+In the friendly and intimate theatre at the Phoenix Centre, our latest Young Artist Nia Williams and pianist Dina Duisen will present a varied and entertaining cello and piano recital.
 Judging by the previous years’ concerts, this will be a real treat from an excellent up and coming young cellist.

-Nia Williams, the Aboyne Cello Festival Young Artist 2026, is a young Welsh cellist based in London who has recently graduated with a Masters with distinction from the Guildhall School of Music and Drama and is setting out on an exciting performing and teaching career.
+Nia Williams is a young Welsh cellist based in London who has recently graduated with a Masters with distinction from the Guildhall School of Music and Drama and is setting out on an exciting performing and teaching career.

 Dina Duisen is much in demand as a recitalist and duo player all over the world.
 She is resident pianist for Prussia Cove Masterclasses and her duo collaborations include regularly working with Nicola Benedetti.